 The distinction generally has to do with theatre size (but not 100 percent of the time).
 Theatres with up to 99 seats generally are considered Off-Off-Broadway; 99-499 seats generally denote Off-Broadway; and 500 and larger generally denote Broadway.
 There are many exceptions, however, and some overlap.
 The real key is what sort of contract the production has.

-Many theatres were located on Broadway, the street, at the turn of the 20th century, when the nickname was bestowed.
-But today only four "Broadway" theatre actually on Broadway: the Winter Garden, the Roundabout, the Marquis, and the eponymous Broadway Theatre.
+The fact that Broadway is the name of a large boulevard in Manhattan sometimes confuses theatregoers as well.
+Many theatres were located on Broadway, the street, at the turn of the 20th century when the nickname was bestowed.
+But today only three "Broadway" theatres are actually on Broadway: the Winter Garden, the Marquis, and the eponymous Broadway Theatre.

 Off-Broadway theatres can be located anywhere in New York, but most are congregated in Greenwich Village and the West Side.
 And Off-Off-Broadway theatres are also located throughout the city.